jmne/ps-housetech-website/website/docs/calendar/wiki.md

 ## How to run

 - Ensure that the `.env` file is properly configured.
-- Run the Flask application: `run.py`
+- Run the Flask application.
-- Access the `/api/calendar/<room_name>` endpoint from your preferred browser or API client to get the calendar items.
+- Access the `/api/calendar/<room_name>` endpoint from your preferred browser or API client to get the calendar data.
 Room names can be found in the backend code or in the openAPI.